yoo2001818/platformer/doc/ASSET.md

 using a rewriter (In a sense, this is very similiar to EntityFuture), which is provided by `bulkAppend` method.
 The assets also can be resolved in similiar way, but it'd be more trickier.

+## Conclusion
+The EntityStore should be independent of the Engine.
+EntityStore may decide to not manage EntityGroup, EntityChunk objects and just manage Entity array.

+We may change the name of EntityStore to more inviting name like "EntityBundle", however this is extremely confusing as there are simliarly named classes like EntityGroup, EntityChunk, etc.

+The EntityStore should support "append" method that can accept a list of Entity from other EntityStore.

+Component should be aware of other EntityStore while setting values.
+For example, if Entity from another EntityStore is detected while appending, it should be replaced to freshly copied Entity.
+This task should be done by a mapper that is temporarily set while performing "append".
+The user may override this to allow keeping references and forwarding to already-pasted references, etc.

+We assume that Component sets are the same between multiple EntityStore, (or the source is subset of the destination) for now.

+Managing other resources, such as Material, Texture, etc is not the scope of EntityStore.
+However EntityStore may reference AssetLibrary, which is set while creating the Component objects.
+The Component should be aware of resources from other AssetLibrary, and copy them / rename them when necessary.
+The AssetLibrary may provide some utilites to perform this task, as some kind of metadata is anyway necessary for bookkeeping the resources.
+This is subject to change, as specifing these resources may be problem in the future.

+The serializer, deserializer should accept both AssetLibrary and EntityStore - this set would be called as a "Bundle".